Christina Weltz

 I am also interested in psychological and emotional aspects of breast cancer, and am now researching why some individuals delay in presenting for diagnosis and treatment for this disease.The most important and rewarding aspect of my breast surgery practice is being available for the individual patient not only medically, but also in a human way.

 Being diagnosed with breast cancer is extremely stressful and dismaying, but I have always felt, and always will, that there is no problem that cannot be solved and that the patient and physician are very much in this together.
-I feel that this philosophy is in accord with the goals of the Dubin Center, and I look forward to being part of a team that will deliver the very best breast cancer care.
+I feel that this philosophy is in accord with the goals of the Dubin Breast Center, and I am proud to be part of a team that delivers the very best breast cancer care.

 Language